- Home

 aka: Model Training, AI Training

-The process of feeding data to an AI system so it learns patterns and improves its predictions over time.
+The process of feeding large amounts of data to an AI system so it learns patterns, relationships, and rules, enabling it to make predictions or generate output.

 Training Data